 Need help applying the AODA to your business?

-Let Employer Line answer your compliance questions and explain to you how Ontario’s employment and labour laws impact your business.
-Call our complimentary employer helpline to speak with our HR experts right away about the Accessibility for Ontarians with Disabilities Act: 1-833-247-3650.
+Let Employer Line answer your compliance questions and explain how Ontario’s employment and labour laws impact your business.
+Call our complimentary employer helpline to speak with our HR experts about the Accessibility for Ontarians with Disabilities Act at 1-833-247-3650.